 Román Viñoly

-Over the years, Román Viñoly has worked at Viñoly in a variety of capacities, including gopher, researcher, writer, visualization artist, photographer, filmmaker, communications director, strategic planner, and financial manager.
+Over the years, Román Viñoly has worked at Rafael Viñoly Architects in a variety of capacities, including gopher, researcher, writer, visualization artist, photographer, filmmaker, communications director, strategic planner, financial manager, and project director.
 He founded the firm’s first in-house visualization studio and served as an integral part of the THINK team of architects, urbanists, engineers, technologists, and artists that was a finalist in the World Trade Center Design Competition after the September 11, 2001 terrorist attacks in New York.
 He co-authored THINK New York: A Ground Zero Diary (Images Publishing Group, 2006) as well as the firm’s first monograph, VIÑOLY (Princeton Architectural Press, 2002).

 Away from the practice, Mr. Viñoly has worked as a professional filmmaker and cinematographer and in 2003 founded Firebrand: a TV, web, and mobile programming company backed by Microsoft, GE Capital, NBC Universal, and Allen & Company.
-Broadcast nightly to 97 million households in the United States, Firebrand was an entertainment and marketing hybrid that programmed TV commercials the way MTV used to program music videos.
-Despite a growing audience and unprecedented response rates on its e-commerce platform, the start-up was prematurely shuttered during the financial crisis in 2008.
+Broadcast nightly to 97 million households in the United States, Firebrand was an entertainment and marketing hybrid that programmed TV commercials the way MTV originally programmed music videos to a growing audience that generated unprecedented response rates on its e-commerce platform.

-He is the creator of Casapanal, a prefabricated construction system that makes it possible to build a large variety of building types from a simple kit of parts that can be assembled by unskilled labor without heavy machinery.
-Essentially a large-scale “erector set” that is aimed at low-income and marginalized communities, it can be deployed as emergency shelters, definitive homes, clinics, schools, office buildings, etc. These high-performance buildings resist earthquakes and hurricane force winds.
+Román is also the creator of Casapanal, a prefabricated prototype construction system that makes it possible to build a large variety of building types from a simple kit of parts that can be assembled by unskilled labor without heavy machinery.
+Essentially a large-scale “erector set” that is aimed at low-income and marginalized communities, it can be deployed as emergency shelters, dwellings, clinics, schools, office buildings, etc. These high-performance buildings resist earthquakes and hurricane force winds.
 Because they are easily reconfigured, they are adaptable to the changing needs of all user groups.

 Education